ollyc2015/AndroidFluidExperiment/README.md

 Support
 -------
 If you've found an error in these samples, please [file an issue](https://github.com/ollyc2015/LushMoods/issues/new).
+I do accept pull requests in the event you're interested in enhancing this project further for the open source community.

 License
 -------